Buy Now!

 Use FFDShow to control Video Sharpness

-When enabled (and FFDShow is used as the video decoder or as a post-processing filter), the Zoom Player will use FFDShow to control video Sharpness.
-If you need to use FFDShow to manually control the Sharpness values, disable this setting.
+When enabled (and FFDShow is used as the video decoder or as a post-processing filter), Zoom Player uses FFDShow to control video Sharpness.
+If you use FFDShow to manually control Sharpness, disable this setting.

 Use FFDShow to control Video DeInterlacing

-When enabled (and FFDShow is used as the video decoder or as a post-processing filter), the player will use FFDShow to control video DeInterlacing.
-If you need to use FFDShow to manually control the DeInterlacing values, disable this setting.
+When enabled (and FFDShow is used as the video decoder or as a post-processing filter), Zoom Player uses FFDShow to control video DeInterlacing.
+If you use FFDShow to manually control DeInterlacing, disable this setting.